nyousefi/Fountain/README.markdown

 This is the data model for the script elements.

+### FastFountainParser

+FastFountainParser is a proper line-by-line parser.
+The advantages to this parser are 1) less reliance on regular expressions (it should be much easier to change now) and 2) greatly improved performance.
+FastFountainParser is roughly 10 times faster than FountainParser.

 ### FountainParser

 FountainParser provides class methods to read a Fountain script's title page and script body separately.
 The body is returned as an NSArray of FNElements, and the title page is returned as an NSArray of NSDictionary items.
+This class is provided for legacy purposes.

 ### FountainWriter